wrewsama/obsidian-vault/Book Notes/How to Get Rich.md

 ## Chapter 4: The Search
 - Working for others is a recon expedition; a means and not an end
-- team spirit is the glue that binds the losers together, be ready to leave everyone behind when opportunity arrives
+- **team spirit is the glue that binds the losers together**
+	- be ready to leave everyone behind when opportunity arrives
 - look for growing, not glamourous markets
 - understanding and affinity for a subject, + effective management, sales, and marketing provides a solution to the Search